IFORHER

 The Healing Soul Who Doesn’t Want Your Toxicity In Her Life

-2. Set boundaries
+1. Set boundaries

 Establish firm boundaries with the toxic person to protect yourself from further harm.
 This may involve limiting or cutting off contact with them to create a safe space for your emotional well-being.

-3. Seek support
+2. Seek support

 Reach out to friends, family, or a therapist who can provide a supportive and non-judgmental environment.
 Talking about your experiences with someone you trust can help in releasing emotional burdens.

+Be kind and gentle with yourself during this healing process.
 Prioritize self-care activities that promote your well-being, such as exercise, meditation, hobbies, or spending time in nature.
-Taking care of your physical and mental health is crucial in the healing journey.

-6. Focus on personal growth
+4. Focus on personal growth & positivity

-7. Let go of resentment
+5. Let go of Anger

 Holding onto resentment and anger can prolong the healing process.
-Work on forgiving the toxic person, not for their sake, but for your own emotional freedom.
+Work on forgiving the toxic person, not for their sake, but for your emotional freedom.

 Remember that healing is a journey, and it’s okay to take it one step at a time.
 Each individual’s healing process is unique, so be patient and compassionate with yourself as you work through the pain and gradually regain emotional well-being.